johnbender/flawed/Readme.md

       // insert your flawed javascript here
     })();

-Server side, with flawed's default configuration, simply respond to a POST request at the root of your application ( '/' ) for requests with the header 'x-jquery-flawed-stack'.
+Server side, with flawed's default configuration, simply handle POST requests at the root of your applicationa for requests with the header 'x-jquery-flawed-stack'.

 Changing the default path is recommended: